patternfly/react-data-view/packages/module/patternfly-docs/content/extensions/data-view/examples/DataView/DataView.md

 ---

-The **data view** extension helps you display datasets in organized layouts containing data representation and toolbars allowing interactions like selection or pagination.
+The **data view** extension enables you to display datasets in organized layouts, with data representations and interactive toolbars for actions like selection and pagination.

 ### Layout

-A data view should contain a header, the data representation (like a card view or table), and a footer.
+A data view should contain a header, the data representation, and a footer.
 These parts are organized in a [stack layout](/layouts/stack).

 The data view toolbars and sub-components that display the data (like a card view or table) are always passed as `children` to the `<DataView>` component.